haiku/webkit/README.markdown

 ### Requirements ###

+- A recent version of Haiku (beta2 is too old, it lacks at least madvise() and support for compositing draw operations)
-- You need a recent version of Haiku with the GCC8 development tools
+- The GCC8 development tools
 - The dependencies as listed below
 - At least about 2G of RAM
 - Preferrably a fast computer!